evalldor/pystematic/docs/source/index.rst

 ======================================

 This framework has grown out of my own needs as an ML research engineer.
-The aim is to assist in defining and running reproducible ML experiments in **pytorch**.
+The aim is to assist in defining and running reproducible numerical experiments in **pytorch**.
 More specifically it:

-* Makes your experiments easy to run by providing a CLI.

-* Helps with managing parameters of you experiments (such as learning rates etc.), and makes them assignable from the CLI

-* Helps you transition seamlessly between distributed and non-distributed sessions.
+* Defines a standard way to declare experiments and all associated parameters.

+* Provides a CLI for running experiments from the command line.

-* Helps with recording stats and keeping track of which parameters gave which result.
+* Helps keeping track of which parameters gave which result by assigning a unique output directory to every run of an experiment.

 .. toctree::
    :maxdepth: 2